What is HTTP3Check?

 Following a failed connection or two successful connections, the subprocess will exit and the Flask app will render the results for the user.

-lsquic-client is an open source client library for the QUIC protocol.
+lsquic is an open source library for the HTTP/3 and QUIC protocols.

 It is a useful tool for checking and testing servers with the QUIC protocol.
 It is maintained by LiteSpeedTech (us).